 - A Reindeer can run 50 miles per hour!

 That’s our lesson about Reindeer for the moment.
-Come visit us on December 10th and learn more!
+Come to our Holiday event and learn more!
 Yukon Cornelius will be on hand to introduce you to the live Reindeer, give you more information about them, and answer questions.
 Bring friends and family, and take some photos while you are there!

-We look forward to seeing you on December 10th!
+We look forward to seeing you!
 Don’t forget your camera!

 Joe Martins, DVM, Belle Mead Animal Hospital